daniel3735928559/guppy/site/doc/_src/style.md

 * `.guppy_buttons`: The container for the configuration/help buttons
   in the editor.

-### Example
+For example, we present here the stylesheet for the example Guppy

-Here, we present the stylesheet for the example Guppy page
+page:

 ```
 .guppy_active {